ulab-team/ulabsite/content/publication/2019-sunwebsterzhang-epb/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Journal of Transport Geography, 117_"
+publication: "_Environment and Planning B: Urban Analytics and City Science, 48_(1)"
 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This research aims to estimate how subjective wellbeing at baseline would affect the changes in travel behaviour among older people due to a new public transport infrastructure.
+summary: The purpose of the paper is to investigate how a three-dimensional pedestrian network reshapes connectivity and helps to integrate the built environment of high-density cities.

 tags:
-- wellbeing
+- Hong Kong
-- natural experiment
+- street

 featured: false